ClockworksIO/clci/.github/pull_request_template.md

 ## Type of Change

-Please delete options that are not relevant.
+_Please delete options that are not relevant_

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)